Madeleine Sackler: Career

 After graduating from Duke University, Sackler used her skills in computer software to begin her career as a film editor.
-She created her first documentary titled The Lottery in 2010.
-Sackler has since filmed more documentaries including Dangerous Acts Starring the Unstable Elements of Belarus and It's a Hard Truth, Ain't It.
-She finished production on her first fictional film titled O.G in 2018.
+She directed her first documentary titled The Lottery in 2010.
+Sackler has since filmed more documentaries, including Dangerous Acts Starring the Unstable Elements of Belarus and It's a Hard Truth Ain't It.
+In 2018, Sackler released her first fictional film, O.G. starring Jeffrey Wright and Theothus Carter and released by HBO.
 Sackler has also produced some of her own films, and is the founder of a production company Great Curve Films.

 Sackler's films deal with themes such as public education, censorship and dictatorship, and incarceration and rehabilitation.
 Her film-making style has been described as darkly humorous and eye-opening.

-Sackler began her career as a film editor, and then began creating documentaries.
-Her first film is a documentary titled The Lottery.
-She has since made other documentaries including Dangerous Acts Starring the Unstable Elements of Belarus and It's a Hard Truth Ain't It.
-In 2018, Sackler released her first fictional film, O.G. starring Jeffrey Wright and Theothus Carter and released by HBO.